skimkoh/cv_dataset/README.md

 Simple CNN.
 Model includes 2D convolutional layers, max pooling, dense and softmax layers.
 The weights of the model are classifier.h5 and classifier.json.

 #### FRCNN
 Consists of two .ipynb files. frcnn_train.ipynb is used for training and frcnn_test.ipynb is used for testing, which will produce the results and confusion matrix.
 Code is found in another git repo at https://github.com/skimkoh/cv_keras.
-To train the model, you can download the weights via the dropbox link.
+To test the model, you can download the weights via the dropbox link.

+FRCNN is not sufficient enough for our needs for the later volume estimation.
+Therefore, we tried using MRCNN.

 #### MRCNN
 The .ipynb is located in the mrcnn folder, and weights are located in the dropbox link at the bottom.
-We had to train the model to get masks by annotating the dataset ourselves first.
+MRCNN is able to produce a mask of the fruit in the picture.

 #### Volume Estimation